PHC dismisses petition against appointments in PEDO

 During the hearing, the lawyer for the PEDO argued that provincial government had decided to fully corporatize PEDO and run it like a company.

-He said the government this decision was upheld even by PHC when employees challenged it.
+He said the government this decision was upheld even by The Peshawar High Court when employees challenged it.

 The lawyer informed the court that the PEDO works in the supervision of a Board of Directors and amended PEDO Act authorized the BoD to hire anyone including from private sector.